 - Watch for vulnerable road users.
 During the pandemic walking and biking have become increasingly popular.
 Drivers have the responsibility to share the road safely with bicyclists and pedestrians.

-If you or a loved one has been injured by a negligent driver, please contact an experienced California car accident lawyer to obtain more information about your legal rights and options.
+If a negligent driver has injured you or a loved one, please contact an experienced California car accident lawyer to obtain more information about your legal rights and options.